AdobeDocs/analytics.en/help/components/c-marketing-channels/c-overview-budget.md

 Learn how to assign cost and budget amounts to channels.

-## Costs and budgets {#costs-and-budgets}

-Learn how to assign cost and budget amounts to channels.

 Cost represents what you spend on the channel.
 Budget represents the amount available to spend.

 A useful way to view your ROI is to create a calculated metric that shows revenue minus costs.
 Or create one that shows the total cost along with a breakdown of cost per new engagement.
 For example, you can run a [!UICONTROL First-Touch Channel] report showing new engagements.
 Then add a First-Touch Cost metric that shows you the cost per new engagement, by creating a calculated metric.